RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #359

+Updated all of the minimap barriers on the new version of Covet... this is just the start of the new system.
+Rewriting the entire scripting system will definitely be fun.
+Next thing to do is resize all the zones and add the no build portions with the creature spawners.

 ## #355, #356, #357, #358

 Started the prototype for a new house of cards gametype that needs to be built.